-My first impression with the Raspberry Pi 3B+ is a great looking circuit board that measures 0.63*3.5*2.2 in.
+My first impression with the Raspberry Pi 3B+ is an excellent looking circuit board that measures 0.63*3.5*2.2 in.

 Amazing Speed Boost

-Despite not having not many additional features, the Model B+ has some unique tasks that will be completed much easier.
+Despite not having not many additional features, the Model B+ has some unique tasks that will be completed much more comfortable.

-For example, with the processor upgrade that allows faster speeds, it’ll be easier to complete tasks that require huge computing power such as creating a home-theatre PC.
+For example, with the processor upgrade that allows faster speeds, it’ll be easier to complete tasks that require enormous computing power, such as creating a home-theatre PC.

 Further, despite having the same 1GB memory, the Model B+ comes with a 200MHz faster CPU.

 On the negative side, however, Pi 3 Model B+ could not effectively play the YouTube 1080p video.
 However, you may install VLC through different apps or command line to play SDcard-loaded HD video.

 - Highly customizable and easy to install

 - Ethernet port won’t attain the 1Gbps top speed described.